Macy's: An Undervalued Stock With 30% Upside

 On December 14th 2016, the Federal Reserve raised the federal funds rate by 25 basis points and forecasted healthy economic growth in the year ahead.
 In tandem with this, President Trump takes office on January 20th promising a hefty tax reform and regulatory changes.

 In this risky climate, depressed blue chip equities with strong cash flows and high dividends are likely to surge.
-Retailers such as Macy's will greatly benefit from tax cuts.
+Retailerssuch as Macy's will greatly benefit from tax cuts.
 First, it will benefit directly from the corporate tax cut from 35% to 15% that Trump has pledged.
 Secondly, Trump has also pledged to cut income tax, which will indirectly benefit Macy's through increased sales in the retail space.
 Given a Republican Congress, both of these tax reforms should pass comfortably.

 If we only consider the corporate tax cut, as the latter cut is harder to quantify, the value is easy to see.
 In FY 2016, Macy's paid $608 million of tax on an income before tax of $1,678 million giving them an effective tax rate of 36.2%.
 Therefore, if Trump were to follow through on his corporate tax rate pledge, Macy's would save roughly $350 million in taxes alone next year.